William Wyndham Hasler1

 Wilfrid Stuart Atherstone Hales Pakenham Mahon1

-Wilfrid Stuart Atherstone Hales Pakenham Mahon is the son of Colonel Herbert Marwick Atherstone Hales.1 He married Olive Pakenham Mahon, daughter of Henry Pakenham Mahon and Mary Burrard, on 19 December 1921.1
+Wilfrid Stuart Atherstone Hales Pakenham Mahon was born on 28 January 1897.2 He was the son of Colonel Herbert Marwick Atherstone Hales.1 He married Olive Pakenham Mahon, daughter of Henry Pakenham Mahon and Mary Burrard, on 19 December 1921.1 He died on 24 March 1980 at age 83 at Strokestown, County Roscommon, Ireland.2

-He gained the rank of Major in the service of the East Yorkshire Regiment.1 He was given the name of Wilfrid Stuart Atherstone Hales at birth.2 He fought in the First World War between 1914 and 1918, and was mentioned in despatches twice.2 He was decorated with the award of the Order of St. Anne of Russia.2 On 18 April 1923 his name was legally changed to Wilfrid Stuart Atherstone Hales Pakenham Mahon by Deed Poll.2 He gained the rank of Major in the service of the Royal Engineers (TA).1 He fought in the Second World War between 1939 and 1946, on General Staff.2
+He was given the name of Wilfrid Stuart Atherstone Hales at birth.3 He gained the rank of Major in the East Yorkshire Regiment.1 He fought in the First World War between 1914 and 1918, and was mentioned in despatches twice.3 He was awarded the Order of St. Anne of Russia.3 On 18 April 1923 his name was legally changed to Wilfrid Stuart Atherstone Hales Pakenham Mahon by Deed Poll.3 He gained the rank of Major in the Royal Engineers (TA.)1 He fought in the Second World War between 1939 and 1946, on General Staff.3

 Children of Wilfrid Stuart Atherstone Hales Pakenham Mahon and Olive Pakenham Mahon